lesterw1/Posh-Spotify/README.md

 - [SpotifyEnvironmentInfo.ps1 File](#SpotifyEnvFile) - Provide environment configuration prior to importing the module.
 This is the only method that will persist in new PowerShell sessions without need to import configurations.
 However, this requires updating a file within the module itself making it possible to lose settings if the module is updated.
 - [Set-SpotifyEnvironmentInfo](#SpotifyEnvArgumentList) - Provide environment configuration after the module has been imported.
 This can be done by creating the hashtable mentioned above by hand or by importing it from a json file.
-- [Proxy Configuration](#Proxy) - Provide proxy server conifguration after the environment configuration has already be configured.
+- [Proxy Configuration](#Proxy) - Provide proxy server configuration after the environment configuration has already be configured.

 #### <a name="SpotifyEnvFile"></a> Configure SpotifyEnvironmentInfo.ps1 File